-(b) You acknowledge that any information, content or contribution (Contribution) that you make to or in relation to the content or conduct of the Course (as distinct from submitting your own work as an ‘assignment’ requested by us), is unsolicited by us and you agree that we may use that Contribution as we see fit and that, should any Intellectual Property subsist in the Contribution, you hereby assign all right, title and interest in that Intellectual Property to us.
+(b) You acknowledge that any information, content or contribution (Contribution) that you make to or in relation to the content or conduct of the Course (as distinct from submitting your own work as an ‘assignment’ (Submission), is unsolicited by us and you agree that we may use that Contribution as we see fit and that, should any Intellectual Property subsist in the Contribution, you hereby assign all right, title and interest in that Intellectual Property to us.
 As further consideration from you to us, you consent to our including your Submissions in future Course content by way of example of Student work, without payment by us of licence fees or royalties.

 (c) Without limiting our rights of copyright, you must not copy, communicate, distribute, disseminate or in any way commercially exploit the Materials.
 You must not make any recording or copy of any Live Subject-Matter.
 We may immediately withhold access to the Course or terminate this agreement if you breach or threaten to breach this clause 4.
 You indemnify and must defend us and our Partners against any claim (and loss arising therefrom) by third party arising from your breach of this clause (c).

 5. LIMITATION OF LIABILITY